Nitzanp44/Graphic-Image/README.md

 The project was built in accordance with the principles of software engineering, using the Agile methodology, and included many mathematical calculations.

 The final image that we created:

 ![miniProject3](https://user-images.githubusercontent.com/85216945/123699599-22faeb00-d868-11eb-8e65-d9d27f2b19aa.jpg)

 Additional photos we created while working on the project:

 ![trianglesSphere with 40 ray](https://user-images.githubusercontent.com/85216945/123699838-5f2e4b80-d868-11eb-9552-47b9e8778639.jpg)

 ![shadow with transparency](https://user-images.githubusercontent.com/85216945/123699881-6ce3d100-d868-11eb-96b9-c396b3dfce91.jpg)

 ## built-with

-Built in JAVA accordance with the principles of software engineering, using the Agile methodology, and included many mathematical calculations.
+Built in JAVA accordance with the principles of software engineering, using the Agile methodology, included many mathematical calculations.
 ## Installation

 Check that Eclipse in installed.